govau/media-release-sources/README.md

 ### Update the sources

-The media-release-rss.csv file can be updated to include any missing Australian Government RSS feeds that contain media releases.
+The `rss_feeds.csv` file can be updated to include any missing Australian Government RSS feeds that contain media releases.

 When updating:
 1. All fields should be encapsulated in double quotes (") and seperated by a comma (,)